Cliveo/Cliveo.github.io/_posts/2024-10-14-set-up-managed-identity-for-power-platform-plugins.markdown

 ![here](/assets/managed-identity-plugin/10.png)

 # Step 8: Associate your plugin to the managed identity
-Make a patch call to bind the plug-in assembly ID with the managed identity record that’s created through post call in step 7.
+Make a `PATCH` call to bind the plug-in assembly ID with the managed identity record that’s created through post call in step 7.

 Plug-in assembly: